ithaka/pharos/docs/development/anatomy-of-a-component.md

 The `pharos-sparkly-text.ts` TypeScript file is the one you might call "the SparklyText component."
 It contains the behavior and rendering entry point for SparklyText, and pulls global and component-specific visual styles.

-### LitElement
+### Lit

-Pharos components use [LitElement](https://lit-element.polymer-project.org/)—a successor to Polymer—and [lit-html](https://lit-html.polymer-project.org/) to aid in authoring web components.
+Pharos components use [Lit](https://lit.dev/) to aid in authoring web components.
 These packages provide conveniences on top of authoring web components completely from scratch, such as decorators that automate portions of the process and a JSX-like syntax for writing DOM structure.

 ## Storybook stories